D1935827V/webscrape2/README.md

 ### <a href="https://github.com/D1935827V/webscrape2/blob/569e33765a239c7e7c6805053ce5d8a040e1985c/templates/login.html#L1-L23" target="_blank">Login HTML Code:</a>
 ### <a href="https://github.com/D1935827V/webscrape2/blob/df9fca86a0f3229f0ac31acfbabfca67c9f0d0c4/main.py#L104-L118" target="_blank">Login Python Code:</a>
 ### <a href="https://github.com/D1935827V/webscrape2/blob/08e7339207a03ebbdc8fcd99e50fe62e0cb785df/templates/signup.html#L1-L24" target="_blank">Sign Up HMTL Code:</a>
+### <a href="https://github.com/D1935827V/webscrape2/blob/08e7339207a03ebbdc8fcd99e50fe62e0cb785df/main.py#L172-L184" target="_blank">Sign Up Python Code:</a>
 ### We made a database that has a functional sign up page where the information is stored on a sql database.
 The database stores the information for the usernames, passwords, and emails of the users.
 After you complete the signing up you will be able to use that information to login to our website.
+To get to certain features like the chat or the buy feature you have to be logged in.
 ### Location of the sign up page http://strattonstocks.cf:8080/signup

 ## <a href="https://github.com/D1935827V/webscrape2/projects/1#card-53867131" target="_blank">Easter Egg:</a>